WhatsApp FAQs

 • Local Bus: From Dehradun ISBT to Sankri via Purola (limited availability, leaves early morning).

-Har Ki Dun means “Valley of the Gods”! - This ancient valley is believed to be the path the Pandavas took to heaven via Swargarohini peak, making the trek not just scenic but deeply spiritual.
+Har Ki Dun means 'Valley of the Gods'! - Named for its divine serenity and mythological significance, believed to be the path Pandavas took to ascend to heaven via Swargarohini peak.

-The trail crosses through ancient shepherd routes! - For centuries, this circuit has been used by Gujjar shepherds and traders, moving through forest trails and alpine meadows long before it became a modern trek route.
+Ancient shepherd routes traverse the valley! - For centuries, Gujjar shepherds and traders moved through these forests and alpine meadows, long before it became a modern trek.

-The trail passes through Govind National Park! - Har Ki Dun lies within the Govind Pashu Vihar Wildlife Sanctuary, home to snow leopards, black bears, musk deer, and dozens of rare birds and wildflowers.
+Govind Pashu Vihar Wildlife Sanctuary - Home to snow leopards, black bears, musk deer, and dozens of rare Himalayan birds and wildflowers, the trek is a wildlife enthusiast’s delight.

 Trek Leader & Guide